 Rushdoony was not the first to understand the goal of Statist education.
 Robert L. Dabney (1820–1898) saw it more than 120 years ago:

-The usual Christian response is to reform the public schools, to get more parents involved, sue to get a moment of silence, prayers at sporting events and commencement exercises, release programs to teach religion, and pass laws to teach the Bible as literature.4
+The usual Christian response is to reform the public schools, to get more parents involved, sue to get a moment of silence, prayers at sporting events and commencement exercises, release programs to teach religion, and pass laws to teach the Bible as literature as they’ve done in Georgia.4

 There will be pressure groups in some cities to teach the Koran.
-Then there’s the question of how the Bible will be taught.
+Then there’s the question how the Bible will be taught.
 Will the Old Testament be taught as myth?
-Will someone teaching on the Olivet Discourse (Matt.
-24; Mark 13; Luke 21) point out that Jesus was mistaken about His coming?
+Will someone teaching on the Olivet Discourse point out that Jesus was mistaken about His coming?

 The better approach is for parents to take control over the education of their children and get them out of government schools.
 Humanists and Statists hate educational independence more than anything else is.
-What they can’t control, they fear and want to destroy.
-Is it any wonder that a New York Times’ writer is trying to destroy Christian schools?
-They are competition to the secular State.
+What they can’t control, they fear.

 If you want to take back the country and make liberals go insane, the best place to start is with the future of the country – the children.